13 Tips on How to Lead When You’re Afraid

 Solution: In truth, most employees, from top management to the frontline, want to meet expectations and achieve results.
 When they don’t, it often because they don’t know exactly what the company is trying to accomplish.
 The fix is simple: Get clear about the three to four Key Results that your company must achieve.
 This helps you cut through the noise and focus your team on the things that matter most.

-Thank you to all Partner In Leadership’s contributing experts and consultants: Jennifer Goddeau, Gaye Van Den Hombergh, Jared Jones, Vince Martinez, Ryan Millar, Mattson Newell, Robert Pothier, and Brad Starr.
+Thank you to all Partner In Leadership’s contributing experts: Jennifer Goddeau, Gaye Van Den Hombergh, Jared Jones, Vince Martinez, Ryan Millar, Mattson Newell, Robert Pothier, and Brad Starr.